dumbie/CtrlUI/Readme.txt

 If you appreciate my project and want to support me with my projects you can make a donation through https://donation.arnoldvink.com

 | Changelog
+v1.15.0.0 (1-April-2020)
+- You can now disable a button on the controller mapping screen.
+- Added support for PlayStation 3 Move Navigation Controller.
+* Miscellaneous application improvements and fixes.

 v1.12.1.0 (24-March-2020)
 - Fps Overlayer can now show the current time.
-* Miscellaneous application improvements and fixes.

 v1.12.0.0 (29-January-2020)
 - Added application profile manager.